Reenalu/Meditation-App/README.md

 # Meditation-App
-Designing my first project using JavaScript
+Designing my first project using JavaScript, I learned many ideas associated with this.